eltos/SimpleDialogFragments/README.md

 You may only use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software in compliance with the License.
 For more information visit http://www.apache.org/licenses/LICENSE-2.0
 The above copyright notice alongside a copy of the Apache License shall be included in all copies or substantial portions of the Software not only in source code but also in a license listing accessible by the user.

-I would appreciate being notified when you release an application that uses this library.
-Thanks!